woojink/ortholist/README.md

     - Unique worm genes: 5,707 (63 merged, 33 pseudogene, 4 killed due to lack of evidence, 1 transposon entries)
     - Unique human genes: 7,784

+### Master table
+The _master_ table contains all the orthologs from the databases included with IDs still present on WormBase WS255 and Ensembl Compara 89.
+It is constructed as follows:

+1. For each pair of ortholog in the combined database, list the databases that indicated the ortholog pair; create a list of tuples with the above.
+2. Using this list, create a DataFrame that indicates the ortholog pair, the databases, and the score (number of databases that indicated the ortholog)
+3. Discard pairs with ENSG IDs not present in Ensembl Compara 89
+4. Add additional worm gene information by [Left joining](https://en.wikipedia.org/wiki/Join_(SQL)#Left_outer_join) with the WormBase table that contains the information about common names, Ahringer locations, and InterPro domains
+5. Add additional human gene information by left joining with table generated with Ensembl 89, containing [SMART](http://smart.embl-heidelberg.de/), [GO](http://go.princeton.edu/), and HGNC names
+6. Join the lists from step 5 into pipe-separated strings for downstream use
+7. Set multi-index in order to have merged columns for the final Excel file
+8. Export